Ellen Page and Catherine Keener star in this dramatization of the real-life story of Sylvia Likens and Gertrude Baniszewski.

 - Affectionate Nickname: Sylvia's father calls her "Cookie."

 - Composite Character: Patty Ryan is a composite of three real-life girls involved in the historical events - Darlene MacGuire, Anna Siscoe and Judy Duke.
+It says something about the horror of the case that so many outside people were involved that some of them had to be condensed for the sake of clarity.

 - Creepy Circus Music: The end credits, where a children's choir imitates the piping of a circus calliope.

 - Disproportionate Retribution: Much of what happens to Sylvia falls under this.
+The first beating happened because the girls' parents' payment was late, and because Gertrude believed Sylvia was telling lies about Paula.

 - Dying Dream: The scene of Sylvia's escape and reunion with her parents near the end.